Wilhelm Foerster Observatory

 The Wilhelm Foerster Observatory in Berlin is a large public observatory which allows visitors to observe the sky through several telescopes.
 The facility is named after the German astronomer Wilhelm Foerster.

 Location

 The listed building is located on the Insulaner hill, a mountain of post-World War II rubble in the Berlin quarter of Schöneberg in the district of Tempelhof-Schöneberg.

 Slightly west at the foot of the Insulaner at Munsterdamm there are the Planetarium am Insulaner with a dome projection and an astronomical library.
 All facilities are managed by the Stiftung Planetarium Berlin, and such combination is unique in Europe.

-The history of the observatory
+History

 The history of the observatory can be read in an exhibition in the planetarium at the Insulaner.